 If you study the market as a whole, the beta is equal to one.
 So what does it mean if your company’s beta is different than one?

-If you estimate your company’s beta to be greater than one, its rate of return moves up or down to a greater degree than the market.
+Do you reckon your company’s beta to be greater than one?
+Then its rate of return moves up or down to a greater degree than the market.
 If you have the nerves to face the roller coaster of high tech investments, you must enjoy high rewards or crushing losses.

-If the company’s beta is positive but less than one, it means that its actual rate of return tends to fluctuate with the market but to a lesser extent.
+What if the company’s beta is positive but less than one?
+It means that its actual rate of return tends to fluctuate with the market but to a lesser extent.
 Low risk companies such as risk averse utilities are a good example.

-If you are looking at a company with a negative beta, its returns tend to move out of sync with the market.
+Ever see a company with a negative beta?
+Its returns tend to move out of sync with the market.
 A classical example are minerals companies such as those in the precious metals industries.